fmxsh/f3c/f3c-spec.md

 An implementation can change the characters making up the `basic standalone tokens`. `:` can be changed to `-` for example.

 The reason for the ability to redefine the `basic standalone tokens` is because, for example, a dedicated network transmission format may desire to use other characters, such as binary ones for the syntax.

+## TODO

+TODO: what about array elements existing outside array.
+They are given implicit keys but because you can not mix array and object entries, it should fail

+TODO: blank line in multi line value that is processed, should be ignored, only "" adds empty line to output (applies to ml identifers too)

+NOTE: No, empty key "" will make implicit identifier for block literal. for inline literal, no "" is given, no nothing is given, just the value.

+NOTE: When including a declared block, it it adds a newline at the end where it is included, regardless if the block is having explicit literal terminator that excludes a newline.

+NOTE: Chained includes are possible

+TODO: Is it so: The unprocessed literal terminator must be at end of line with no other data after (wherever it is used).,

+TODO: Include the _super-enabler_

+This document outlines the `f3c`; an easy to handle configuration and serialization format, designed with the goal of minimal syntax and maximal functionality.

+This document is a reference of `f3c` in its totality, suitable for implementing _f3c_ parsers.